OCA/product-attribute/product_packaging_dimension/readme/DESCRIPTION.md

-This module allows to store dimensions (length, width, height), weight and volume of product packagings.
+This module extends product packagings with dimensions (length, width, height) and computes packaging volume from them.

+Dimension, weight, and volume units follow the product logistics UoM configuration.